0xc0dec/solo/README.md

 ## About
-An engine for my personal graphics/gamedev experiments.
-Currently uses OpenGL as a rendering backend, additional backends may be introduced in the future.
+An engine/framework for my personal graphics/gamedev experiments.

 ## Features
 * Object hierarchies/scene graph.